ordinals-wallet/bellscriptions/README.md

 ## Protocol

-The doginals protocol allows any size data to be inscribed onto subwoofers.
+The bellscriptions protocol allows any size data to be inscribed onto subwoofers.

 An inscription is defined as a series of push datas: